 by clicking on Reply.
 You can use this to clarify, expand on, or disagree with comments made by other reviewers.

-by clicking the Thumbs-up icon.
+by clicking the thumbs-up icon.
 Use this to agree with a comment made by another reviewer.
-Some comments in the system are made automatically by a style checker (Checkstyle), and it's particularly useful for human reviewers to upvote or downvote its comments as appropriate.
+Some comments in the system are made automatically by the Checkstyle style checker, and it’s particularly useful for human reviewers to upvote or downvote its comments as appropriate.

-Sunday: course staff (TAs, LAs, lecturer) review the reviews: upvoting, downvoting, replying, and commenting as appropriate, and looking for examples worth highlighting for the whole class.
+On code review due date: course staff (TAs, LAs, instructors) review the reviews: upvoting, downvoting, replying, and commenting as appropriate, and looking for examples worth highlighting for the whole class.

 As a reviewer, you are fully identified.
 The system displays your name and username with every review comment, reply, upvote, or downvote that you were responsible for.
 All registered users can see your name and what you wrote.